-The Black-chinned Hummingbird is in many respects the western counterpart to the Ruby-throated Hummingbird of the eastern U.S. The Black-chinned Hummingbird is similar in size to its eastern relative, but has a dark purple rather than red gorget, which can appear blackish depending on lighting conditions.
+The Black-chinned Hummingbird is similar in size to its eastern relatives, but has a dark purple rather than red gorget, which can appear blackish depending on lighting conditions.

 On this page